-On many occasions, there isn't one standard method to access and configure specific interfaces on Moxa V3200 Series computers because the hardware varies.
-Hence, programing across different Moxa V3200 Series computer models can be difficult and time consuming.
+On many occasions, there isn't one standard method to access and configure specific interfaces on V3000 Series computers because the hardware varies.
+Hence, programing across different Moxa V3000 Series computer models can be difficult and time consuming.
 The goal of MCIM is to provide a unified software interface to access and configure non-standard computer interfaces.
 For example, MCIM can change the serial port interface mode (e.g., RS-232, RS-485-2W,RS-422).
 However, configuring the serial port baudrate is not possible in MCIM because Linux provides a standard method to set the baudrate

-MCIM is a command-line interface (CLI) Moxa utility designed to access and manage the Moxa V3200 Series computers' interfaces.
+MCIM is a command-line interface (CLI) utility designed by Moxa to access and manage various interfaces on the V3000 Series computers.
 Use the # mx-interface-mgmt command to display the menu page.